 - Only use black 15mm OD by 10mm ID glycol pipe.
 Under no circumstances must PVC/ python recirc. be used. - Connect the glycol lines to the cooler using 15mm push fit service valves.
-This will allow the cooler to be changed without draining the heat dump lines. - The 15mm Glycol lines should be installed using the correct double pipe clip 15mm. - The above method ensures the lines remain separate and no heat transfer occurs - The cable type is 2 core 1.5mm and 1 cable per heat dump. - o Outer sheathing white - o Inner sheathing Orange / Violet - Min flow rate 4.0 litres/minute measured coming back into the cooler
+This will allow the cooler to be changed without draining the heat dump lines. - Heat dump pythons with vent pipe to be secured using appropriate fixings. - Heat dump pythons with a cable within that are routed above a doorway, fire escape or stairway must be secured using metal fixtures in accordance with latest wiring regulations. - The cable type is 2 core 1.5mm and 1 cable per heat dump. - Target flow rate must be between 4 8 l/pm measured coming back into the cooler.